 When placing the overlay on your publication, click on the “Use Content Aspect Ratio” checkbox, which will make sure that you don’t skew or stretch your video beyond it’s original resolution

-The player controls are slightly different from Flash/Android/iOS so it is worth previewing your publication once placed.
+The player controls are slightly different on Web, Android and iOS so it is worth previewing your publication once placed.

 Click on Auto-Play if you want the audio track to start playing whenever a reader navigates to the page you’re editing